tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

     VNet                = $vnet
     KvaName             = $clusterRoleName
     ControlplaneVmSize  = 'Standard_A4_v2'
+    #Version            = '1.0.23.10605'    # Specify AKS hybrid version to deploy if you want to deploy not the latest version.
     Verbose             = $true
 }
 Set-AksHciConfig @params
 ```

+> [!TIP]
+> You can specify AKS hybrid version by the Version parameter if you want to deploy not latest version.

 ### 6.4.
 Register an Azure Arc-enabled Kubernetes resource for your management cluster